prakhar-luke/No-Plate-Recog/README.md

 # No-Plate-Recog
-Automatic Number Plate Recognition using Tensorflow and EasyOCR
+Automatic Number Plate Recognition using Tensorflow and KerasOCR